Hertzole/HertzVox-2/README.md

 # HertzVox 2
-HertzVox 2 is a efficient voxel framework for Unity, built with performance and usability in mind.
+HertzVox 2 is an efficient voxel framework for Unity, built with performance and usability in mind.

 ## Features
 - Efficient Burst compiled jobs